BENLAAZIZ/Born2beRoot_git/README.md

 Uncomplicated Firewall (UFW) is a program for managing a netfilter firewall designed to be easy to use.
 It uses a command-line interface consisting of a small number of simple commands, and uses iptables for configuration.

+# ->   ufw - program for managing a netfilter firewall

 <img width="1203" alt="Screen Shot 2024-02-13 at 11 43 36 PM" src="https://github.com/BENLAAZIZ/Born2beRoot_git/assets/99501397/9fcd7314-5a04-45bb-b00c-3f538d0ffe5c">